Three insights, two findings, one action (January 2, 2020)

 This week’s task is related to work: You should explore the possibilities available if you want to keep working full- or part-time in retirement.

 It will assess the post-retirement work opportunity landscape.

 It will quantify the amount and duration of anticipated work income.

-It will assess one’s inability to supplement retirement income with employment due to tight job markets, poor health, and/or care-giving responsibilities.
+It will assess one’s inability to supplement retirement income with employment due to tight job markets, poor health, and caregiving responsibilities.

 It will help assess the skills needed to be successful in the job market.